Kanharajput/ContextReducerEffectRef/README.md

 ### useEffect
 - It can also work useReducer props.
 If we want to run useEffect only at particular instance of useReducer changes, then we can achieve it.
+- If isValid values changes then only useEffect we run again.
+If the password was valid and some characters are added more which are not changing validity and there's no need to set the formValidity again and again as it remains the same.
+    -   ```const{isValid: isEmailValid} = emailState;``` object destructuring, isEmailValid is an alias.